indeskyz/APIs/README.md

 ### Django

 - **Todo Application**
-  - standard Todo list which allows for CRUD operations
+  - Users can preform CRUD operations on a todo list
   - Frontend built with React
   - Redux for state management
   - PostgreSQL for data layer